 We recommend you add the personal touch during the service and the wake, since the committal of the coffin into the cremator is a relatively quick process which – apart from making a song choice that’s special to you – doesn’t call for a high degree of personalisation.

 Affordable Cremations provides simple NSNA cremations and prepaid funerals.
 We offer a compassionate, flexible approach in the planning of a farewell and we service all areas of New South Wales.
-To find out more about planning a goodbye with Affordable Cremations, contact us online or call our 24-hour phone line on 1300 95 95 35.
+To find out more about planning a goodbye with Affordable Cremations, call our 24-hour phone line on Contact us.